- Animals: bovine, goats, sheep

-A partnership including private landowners, a contract sheep and goat grazier, Washington State University Extension, USDA/ARS, Washington Department of Fish and Wildlife and the Big Bend Resource Conservation and Development Council joined forces to investigate the use of multi-species grazing as a tool, in combination with herbicides, mechanical clipping and/or tillage, in the control of noxious weed infestations.
-Grazing combinations of cattle, sheep and goats were evaluated as a tool in an integrated pest management strategy in the control of invasive plants.
-Two field sites were selected in Eastern Washington (i.e., Sprague Lake and the Barker Ranch) to monitor treatment impact over three grazing seasons (2004-2006).
+A partnership including private landowners, a contract sheep and goat grazer, Washington State University Extension, USDA/ARS, Washington Department of Fish and Wildlife and the Big Bend RC & D have joined forces to investigate the use of multi-species grazing as a tool, in combination with herbicides, mechanical clipping and/or tillage, in the control of noxious weed infestations.
+Grazing combinations of cattle, sheep and goats will be evaluated as a tool in an integrated pest management strategy in the control of invasive plants.
+Two field sites have been selected in Eastern Washington to monitor treatment impact over three grazing seasons (2004-2006).

-Holistic system: Develop a holistic systems approach on two ranch units, involving 2,600 acres, to address the control of invasive plants and noxious weeds, including Russian olive, scotch thistle, perennial pepper-weed and knapweed species.
-This system will evaluate weed management effectiveness; long-term sustainability of control and it will outline a process that is economically, environmentally and socially sound.
+Holistic system: Develop a holistic systems approach on two ranch units, involving 2,600 acres, to address the control of invasive plants and noxious weeds, including Russian olive, Scotch thistle, perennial pepperweed and knapweed species.
+This system will evaluate weed management effectiveness and long-term sustainability of control, and it will outline a process that is economically, environmentally and socially sound.

 Overall effectiveness: Compare overall effectiveness of the holistic system to an herbicide only system.